wmjim/ysyx-wm/README.md

 # ysyx-wm
-This is a repository about ysyx projects.
+This is a repository about ysyx project.